haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 .. rubric:: Tracebacks From an Unhandled Exception

 A runtime non-symbolic traceback is a list of addresses of call instructions.
 To enable this feature you must use the :switch:`-E` ``gnatbind`` option.
 With this option a stack traceback is stored as part of exception information.

-You can retrieve this information using the ``addr2line`` tool.
+You can translate this information using the ``addr2line`` tool, provided that the program is compiled with debugging options (see :ref:`Switches_for_gcc`) and linked at a fixed position with :switch:`-no-pie`.

-Here is a simple example:
+Here is a simple example with ``gnatmake``:

   .. code-block:: ada